loomts/ape-dts/README.md

 # Introduction

-- ape-dts is a data migration tool aimed for any-to-any data migration.
+- ape-dts is a tool aimed for any-to-any data migration.
 - It is lightweight and does not rely on third-party components or additional storage.
-- It uses Rust.
+- In Rust.

 ## Tasks supported